 Reference: Rebuttal provided by LDS apologist writing to MormonThink.

-Martin Harris proclaiming that the document was a forgery would not have been so easily dismissed.
-If the testimonies of faithful LDS aren't shaken by having Egyptologists demonstrate how Joseph Smith's translation of the Egyptian papyri facsimiles in the Book of Abraham are totally wrong, then why would such an easy explanation as Martin Harris saying the pages were forged cause concern?
-To your point 'why should someone believe the Church when we have the proof right here in front of us' that Joseph did not translate the Book of Abraham facsimiles correctly?
+Martin Harris proclaiming the document a forgery would not have been so easily dismissed.
+If the testimonies of faithful Mormons aren't shaken by having Egyptologists demonstrate how Joseph Smith's translation of the Egyptian papyri facsimiles in the Book of Abraham are completely wrong, why would such an easy explanation as Martin Harris saying the pages were forged cause concern?

-Also it would have prompted a detailed scrutiny of certain pages and if any inconsistencies such as slightly different handwriting, different paper, different ink, etc. were found only on the pages that Martin said he didn't write, then it would be enough evidence to at least say it's a stalemate - he said/she said.
+It would have prompted a detailed scrutiny of certain pages and if any inconsistencies such as slightly different handwriting, different paper, different ink, etc. were found only on the pages that Martin said he didn't write, then it would be enough evidence to at least say it's a stalemate: he said, she said.
 The faithful LDS would of course believe the LDS person and the critics would believe the non-LDS people.
 The Church would go on.

 ALSO, if it would be so easy to forge the 116 pages to discredit Smith then why wouldn't the forgers have tried to alter the 116 pages even if Joseph was to tell the same basic story but from another source?
 As stated above, the forgers could still very easily have changed things that would be common to both the first 116 pages and to the rest of the BOM and just as effectively proved Smith a fraud.
 For example they could have changed the names of people like Nephi to Napham or change the names of cities like Jerusalem to Galilee or change any number of things that would cause problems for the published part of the Book of Mormon.